-The program requires at least 60 credit hours, provided the student has a master’s in business from an institution accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-Students without a core understanding of major business areas may require up to an additional 18 graduate credit hours.
+The program will require at least 60 credit hours, provided the student has a master’s in business from an institution accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
+Students lacking a core understanding of major business areas may require up to an additional 18 credit hours.

 BUSA 9332 – Applied Multivariate Methods for Business Research

 LSCM 9031 – Research Processes and Philosophies in Supply Chain Management

 BUSA 9333 – Advanced Multivariate Methods for Business

 BUSA 9334 – Qualitative Research Methods in Business

 + 1 or 2 LSCM Seminars

 LSCM 9331 – Analysis of Secondary Data for Supply Chain Management Research